rotki/rotki/docs/api.rst

     :reqjson object entries: A list of addresses to be deleted from the addressbook
     :reqjson str address: The address that will be deleted in the addressbook.
-    :reqjson str[optional] blockchain: Blockchain to use as filter when deleting the names.
+    :reqjson str[optional] blockchain: The chain for which to delete the name mapping.
 If is not provided the names for all the chains will be deleted.

     **Example Response**